ManimMadhav/Alpha/README.md

 # Alpha
-Alpha is a basic ML-based chatbot I have built, which learns from a given set of responses.
+Alpha is a chatbot I have built, which learns from a given set of responses by Machine Learning algorithms.
+Using a Python module "chatterbot" which provides the ML algorithms to train the bot.